Skip to content

 npx wuchale

 This scans all of the files that match the configured pattern for the adapters and extracts the messages.
-And if writeFiles is enabled, it writes the generated files.
-This can be used when Vite is not used/needed (for example, for server only projects).
-Watch mode is also supported.

 This shows the status information of the setup like if the loader files exist and are not empty, the number of total messages, untranslated, obsolete.